meghanroserebecca/daily-learning-journals/LJ-code201-day2.md

 In order to push this new branch to GitHub we need to clarify in the push command that we are pushing origin [name of new branch]</p>

 <p>Pull Requests allow us to work together all over the world.</p>

+Today we learned the basics of merging CSS, HTML and JS files.
+It has been fun!